 Your first action should be to forget about every advertisement you have ever seen related to this subject.
 Most advertisers just want your money and your satisfaction with the product they are “hawking” is merely incidental.
 Indeed, advertisers today study you and apply a high degree of psychology to bend you to their will.
 In fact we’ve all been reading about this a lot lately in news.
 To truly know which ones are trustworthy and which ones are not is virtually impossible for a newcomer.

 Everything today has a learning curve, Web Design, and it’s requirements are no exception.
 Each and every year this learning curve gets a little steeper too.
 Last year the European Union made a regulation that everyone is subject to worldwide.
-Ignoring this regulation runs you the risk of being fined as a result, whether you have any dealings with Europe or not.
-Unclear of the legality of all this but pending unlikely litigation on this, it’s something we all must deal with today.
+Ignoring this regulation runs you the risk of being fined, whether you have any dealings with Europe or not.
+Still unclear of the legality of all this, but pending unlikely litigation on this, it’s something we all must deal with today.

 At this stage of setting up your new website you are in a unique position, and are about to make decisions which you will be living with for some time.
-Right now your main job should be to make good decisions, rather than quick decisions you will soon regret.
+Right now your main job should be to make good choices, rather than quick or uninformed decisions you will soon regret.
 After all, you need to choose;

 - A domain name registrar